Key Takeaways

 Understanding Enzyme Types: Which Ones Handle Which Foods

 Not all enzymes work the same way, each type targets specific food components.
 Protease enzymes tackle proteins from meat, fish, dairy, and legumes, breaking them into amino acids your body can absorb.
-Without sufficient protease, that post-dinner heaviness after a protein-rich meal becomes all too familiar.
+When protein digestion varies, some individuals may notice a feeling of heaviness after meals.

 Amylase handles carbohydrates and starches, transforming complex carbs from grains, vegetables, and fruits into simpler sugars.
-Meanwhile, lipase focuses on fats, the oils, nuts, avocados, and rich sauces that add flavor but can sometimes leave you feeling sluggish if not properly processed.
+Meanwhile, lipase focuses on fats, the oils, nuts, avocados, and rich sauces that add flavor but can sometimes leave you feeling sluggish depending on individual digestion.

 Beyond these primary three, specialized enzymes address specific challenges.
 Lactase supports dairy digestion, while cellulase helps break down plant fiber.
-Alpha-galactosidase targets the complex sugars in beans and cruciferous vegetables that often cause gas and bloating.
+Alpha-galactosidase targets the complex sugars in beans and cruciferous vegetables that are sometimes associated with gas and bloating.

 Real-World Example: A typical lunch of grilled chicken, brown rice, and leafy greens requires protease for the protein, amylase for the rice, and cellulase for the fiber-rich greens.
 A broad-spectrum enzyme blend provides all three in one capsule.

-The most effective formulations combine multiple enzyme types because real meals aren't single-macronutrient affairs.
-When you choose a broad-spectrum blend, you're covering all the bases rather than guessing which specific enzyme your varied diet might need most.
+Well-formulated products combine multiple enzyme types because real meals aren't single-macronutrient affairs.
+When you choose a broad-spectrum blend, you're supporting a range of dietary needs rather than guessing which specific enzyme your varied diet might need most.

 For more details on choosing the right supplement, read our guide on the best digestive enzymes.